BA (Hons) Games Art and Technology

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-You will plan and collaboratively create a piece of work which links to your practice.
-Collaborating with others will help you develop new and innovative ideas and boost your confidence as a creative practitioner, while practising your communication, project management, reflection, and feedback skills.
+Collaboration and professionalism are essential skills in the games industry.
+Learn how to build trust and support relationships for work.
+You will plan and create collaboratively a piece of work that links to your practice.
+Collaborating with others will help you develop new and innovative ideas and will boost your confidence as a creative practitioner whilst practising your communication, project management, reflection and feedback skills.

 Learn and implement the techniques to produce engaging and intuitive interfaces for games and innovative control methods, bringing those systems to life through visual design and motion graphics.